 There are only 29 Latino mental-health professionals for every 100,000 Latinos in the U.S., compared to 173 non-Hispanic white providers per 100,000 non-Hispanic whites.
 In addition to the language barriers that might deter Latinos from seeking help, there’s also the cost factor.
 The Center for Disease Control and Prevention (CDC) found that in 2016 19.6 percent of Latinos under the age of 65 were uninsured.

 Roman recalls the lack of resources available to her growing up and through a series of sexual assaults and abuses, she suffered a breakdown earlier this year that led to a breakthrough.
 “As an adult with recurring traumatic events, I’ve learned to listen to my inner guidance.
 I’m learning now to care for that little girl who felt so alone, so out of touch.
-Yoga and meditation has helped tremendously, even if it meant sitting in the shower for hours just to release the pain.”
+Yoga and meditation have helped tremendously, even if it meant sitting in the shower for hours just to release the pain.”

 Castanon also found solace of her own through a Facebook page dedicated to her daughter that currently has more than 600 members.
-“I will be your voice for as long as I live and carry on your memory,” Castonon writes in one of her posts.
+“I will be your voice for as long as I live and carry on your memory,” Castanon writes in one of her posts.
 She regularly participates in suicide awareness walks in honor of her daughter.

 The use of Facebook as a form of healing is a practice Flores advocates as it provides a safe space to talk.
 “Set a boundary for yourself about how much you want to share before jumping in.
-Private Facebook groups can be a safe way to learn about healing, get feedback from others and hopefully ask questions without being judged” she says.
+Private Facebook groups can be a safe way to learn about healing, get feedback from others, and hopefully ask questions without being judged” she says.

 These pathways to developing conversations on mental health are becoming the foundations for acceptance.
 “Talk about what hurts, what makes you cry.
 The more you talk, the more people gather around you, support you, listen to you, and ultimately share their stories.
 It’s a funny place to be in this country, I feel as though we have no space here.
 It is important to create our own by joining together, this is possible” Roman says.
-“Communities of color need to know that there are people out there, who look like them, speak their language and understand their roots, traditions and values.”
+“Communities of color need to know that there are people out there, who look like them, speak their language, and understand their roots, traditions, and values.”

 PEW Research Center found that in 2008, 83 percent of Latinos learned some information about health from the media and 70 percent from family and the community.
 With the rising awareness and activists speaking up and creating safe spaces, it seems more people of color are making mental health and self-care a priority, though there’s still more work to be done within the culture.

 “I started going to support group about nine months after Sarah died, it helped me so much to know that I was not alone.
 In hindsight, I wish I had known then, what I know now,” Castanon said.
-“The Latino community for the most part does not talk about mental health, it’s usually attributed to ‘that is how he/she is, just let them be’.
+“The Latino community, for the most part, does not talk about mental health, it’s usually attributed to ‘that is how he/she is, just let them be’.
 I am glad to see the conversation is starting.”